 - Offer insight into the cultural characteristics of the communities where the language is spoken

 - Encourage an awareness and understanding of the perspectives of people from other cultures, leading to involvement and action in their own and other communities

 - Foster curiosity, inquiry and a lifelong interest in, and enjoyment of language learning

-Exposure to foreign languages begins in the Early Education Program (EEP) and continues through the Lower and Middle Schools.
+Exposure to world languages begins in the Early Education Program (EEP) and continues through the Lower and Middle Schools.
 Every student in EEP and Lower School is introduced to Spanish.
 At this stage, students develop receptive and productive language skills while they learn to comprehend and respond to spoken and visual language.
-The Spanish curriculum is also integrated into the context of the IB Units of Inquiry where students learn relevant words and language skills as they relate to their current subject area of study.
-All students in Grade Five are introduced to the Language Wheel and participate in one trimester each of Mandarin Chinese, French, and Spanish.
+All students in Grade 5 are introduced to additional world languages and receive instruction in Mandarin Chinese, French and Spanish.
 This approach provides students both exposure and experience in order to make an informed decision when selecting their language for their Middle School years.

-In addition, students in Grades Seven and Eight have the irreplaceable opportunity to participate in one or more of the four language and culture based field studies.
-The trips to Costa Rica, France, and Hong Kong along with the Italian Exchange Program are designed to further develop our students’ language skills and foster cultural appreciation for these locations.
+In addition, students in the Middle School have the irreplaceable opportunity to participate in one or more of the four language and culture based field studies.
+The trips to Costa Rica, France and Hong Kong & China, along with the Italian Exchange Program, are designed to further develop our students’ language skills and foster cultural appreciation for these locations.
 Please refer to the International Field Studies section to learn more about these trips.